-The P&R Committee assists the Board to oversee strategies and policies relating to:
+The PR Committee assists the Board to oversee strategies and policies relating to:

-- people and culture
+- People and culture

-- · remuneration and benefits
+- Remuneration and benefits

-- · executive performance and development
+- Executive performance and development

-- succession planning for Xero's executive leadership team (other than the CEO, which is overseen by the Nominations Committee)
+- Succession planning for Xero's Executive Leadership Team (other than the CEO which is overseen by the NG Committee)

-- · diversity and inclusion
+- Diversity, inclusion and belonging

-More information about Xero's approach to remuneration, including details of remuneration paid to directors and senior executives, is set out in the Remuneration Report in Xero's FY23 Annual Report, available on Xero's Investor Centre.
-The Remuneration Report also contains information on Xero's policy for determining the nature and amount of remuneration for Xero's directors and leadership team.
+More information about Xero's approach to remuneration, including details of remuneration paid to directors and senior executives, is set out in the Remuneration Report in Xero's FY24 Annual Report, available on Xero's Investor Centre.
+The Remuneration Report also contains information on Xero's approach for determining the nature and amount of remuneration for Xero's directors and Executive Leadership Team.